 I graduated from UNH Manchester in May, 2015 with a Bachelor of Arts in Humanities with a concentration in French History, Culture and Language.
-Currently, I am a Sales Associate at Learning Express Toys in Houston, TX, while continuing my education.
+I currently, live in Houston, TX, while continuing my education.

 During my tenure with the FAC, I worked on:

 - Mois de la Francophonie – Art Gallery

 - Fete de la St. Jean-Baptiste

 - Francophone Fun at UNH Manchester (a musical presentation)

 - Assisted with La Vie en Clothes – French Fashion Show